pacman-project/pacman-demo/README.md

 * `make ..`
 * `sudo make install`

 NOTE: In some architectures, PCL and dependant libs such as Grasp, might present compilation problems regarding the lack of low level instructions which are CPU-dependant.
-If so, edit pcl-trunk-Feb-11-2014/cmake/pcl_find_sse.cmake at line 18 with your available hardware option `-march=CPU-TYPE` (for Ubuntu 12.04, gcc-4.6.3 options are found here [here](http://gcc.gnu.org/onlinedocs/gcc-4.6.3/gcc/Submodel-Options.html#Submodel-Options) )
+If so, edit the file `pcl-trunk-Feb-11-2014/cmake/pcl_find_sse.cmake` at line 18 with your available hardware option `-march=CPU-TYPE` (for Ubuntu 12.04, gcc-4.6.3 options are found here [here](http://gcc.gnu.org/onlinedocs/gcc-4.6.3/gcc/Submodel-Options.html#Submodel-Options) )

 ## PaCMan libraries